Relevant to tax year 2019/20

 Stamp Duty Land Tax rates for commercial properties

 You may be looking to buy additional properties as an investment.
 As discussed in my earlier article, you will need to pay SDLT and this will vary depending on the value of the residential property.
+We have also written a more detailed article all about investing in commercial properties.
+Be sure to take a read.

 However, if you are buying commercial properties then you will pay SDLT at different rates, as follows: